 Campground: This crew works three days before (Tues.Wed.Thur) the festival and on Sunday in the late afternoon.
 The job is to lay out the campground in 30’ squares for tent and trailer camping.
 Numbered flags are put in the ground to indicate the campsites.
 The flags are pulled out on Sunday.
 A person needs to like to work outdoors in whatever the weather.

-Children’s Activity Area: This job takes place during the festival and involves working with children 12 and under.
+Children’s Activity Area: This job takes place during the festival, is adjacent to the Family Stage, and involves working with children 12 and under.
 There is Friday set-up, Saturday and then Sunday clean-up and pack-up.
 Many arts and crafts activities are done at tables.
 A volunteer should be 18 years and older.
 Background checks are done randomly.
 Parents of children are welcome and usually in attendance.
-An annual event is the Cat & the Fiddle parade which takes place on Saturday during the dinner hour.
 This is a public relations job representing the organization.

 Creature Comforts (In-house food service): This area is known as Creature Comforts and is a full working kitchen feeding around 350 people (crew and performers) for five meals.
-Work begins on Tues. with set-up and ends on Monday for pack-up and clean-up.
 A person would need to enjoy food prep, cooking, serving and clean-up.
 We also need people with plumbing and electrical skills as well.
 This is a public relations job representing the organization.

 Dance Building: This job involves hosting the dance bands, working with public address, cleaning the floor and hanging the drapes.
 In the event of rain this area becomes the concert location in the evening and this crew hosts the public in organizing the concert audience.
 This is a public relations job representing the organization.